 Data / Parameter: FFR

 Data unit:

 Description: Formulated Feed Rations

 Source of data: Brascarbon Monitoring Report System

 Value of data:

 Measurement According to the Operational Procedure POP-14

-procedures (if any): recording to the operational Proceeding 1 of 11
+procedures (if any):

 Monitoring frequency Monthly

 QA/QC procedures Check the registers and/or food purchases records on the farm.

 Any comment: Monitoring operational procedure POP-14 can be found at the Brascarbon

 Operational Procedure Manual.